 Acceptance rate: 87%

-With three different campus locations for this program, Texas Women’s University offers plenty of flexibility for students.
-Like Texas Tech, Texas Women’s University offers both a Masters and Doctorate programs in Occupational Therapy.
+With three different campus locations for this program, Texas Woman’s University offers plenty of flexibility for students.
+Texas Woman’s University Doctorate programs in Occupational Therapy, both entry-level and post-professional OTD degrees, as well as a post-professional PhD in Occupational Therapy.
 No matter which you choose, there will be many fascinating classes for you to take in the graduate program.
-Some of the classes offered include Clinical Neuroscience for Occupational Therapy, Appraising Occupational Therapy Evidence, and Occupational Participation in Infancy And Childhood.
-If you want to learn more about the courses offered by TWU and the structure of their Occupational Therapy graduate programs, we suggest you log onto the departmental website!
+Some of the classes offered include Implications of Complex Neurological Conditions on Occupational Participation, Occupational Performance: Applications and Skills for Musculoskeletal Conditions, and The Art and Science of Evidence-Based Practice.
+If you want to learn more about the courses offered by TWU and the structure of their Occupational Therapy graduate programs, we suggest you log onto the departmental website! www.TWU.edu/OT

 3. University of Texas at El Paso